monkscode/Natural-Language-to-Robot-Framework/README.md

 1. Open `http://localhost:5000` in your browser
 2. Enter a test description:
    ```
-   Open Flipkart and search for shoes and then get the first product name
+   Navigate to GitHub using url https://github.com/monkscode, and then get the name of the Pinned project
    ```
 3. Click **"Generate & Run"**
 4. Watch the magic happen! ✨